 The health of our gut is often overlooked as one of the critical factors in determining the health of our skin.
 However, more and more research is showing that an unbalanced gut microbiome and Small Intestinal Bacterial Overgrowth (SIBO) can be linked to eczema, rosacea and even acne.
 The skin, which is our largest organ, is really a mirror for what is going on inside our bodies.
 In order to heal your skin and achieve a clear, radiant complexion, you need to start with your gut!

 There is an intricate link between the health of your gut and skin so it makes sense that a happy gut is fundamental to a clear and radiant complexion.
 If you want to find out more about how your skin and gut are linked see our post here.

 Enter polyphenols!
-In my mind they are the missing link in achieving a healthy gut.
+In my mind, they are the missing link in achieving a healthy gut.
 They are found in the peels, skins and seeds in our fruits and vegetables yet have been largely irradiated from our modern diet.
-Polyphenols contain mild-toxins which in nature repel bugs and insects from the sugars of fruits, but in our belly they work to starve off bad gut bacteria and provide good bacteria with a healthy environment to grow.
+Polyphenols contain mild-toxins which in nature repel bugs and insects from the sugars of fruits, but in our belly, they work to stave off bad gut bacteria and provide good bacteria with a healthy environment to grow.